 Importers should be aware that undeclared or non-compliant wood packaging may be refused entry into Canada and/or be subject to a penalty.

-If there is evidence of living pests, the WPM will be ordered treated prior to being ordered removed to limit the risk of pest escape.
+If there is evidence of living pests, the wood packaging material will be treated prior to being ordered removed to limit the risk of pest escape.
 Even if it has been treated, the shipment must be removed from Canada.
-The importer, or the person in possession or care and control of the shipment, is responsible for all costs associated with the removal (including treatment, if required) of non-compliant WPM.
+The importer, or the person in possession or care and control of the shipment, is responsible for all costs associated with the removal (including treatment, if required) of non-compliant wood packaging material.

 Goods potentially contaminated with soil